ost-utechja/UTech_Jamaica_Student_FAQs/fees.md

 <details>
 <summary><strong>What happens if I cannot pay the remaining tuition balance before final examinations?</strong></summary>

-Students who do not pay the remaining tuition balance before final examinations:
+If the remaining balance is not paid before final examinations:<br><br>

-- Will not be allowed to sit final examinations
+- You will not be allowed to sit final examinations<br>
-- May lose access to examination timetables and academic services
+- Access to examination timetables and academic services may be restricted<br>
-- Will have the affected modules removed
+- The affected modules may be removed<br>
-- Will still owe the outstanding portion of tuition for the semester
+- You will still owe the outstanding tuition balance for the semester<br><br>

-Students experiencing financial difficulty are encouraged to contact the Department of Student Financing for guidance.
+Students experiencing financial hardship are encouraged to contact the Department of Student Financing for guidance.

 </details>